SOHU-Co/kafka-node/README.md

 });
 ```

-Alternatively, you to avoid this issue entirely by omitting the HLC's `id` and a unique one will be generated for you.
+Alternatively, you can avoid this issue entirely by omitting the HLC's `id` and a unique one will be generated for you.

 Reference issue [#90](https://github.com/SOHU-Co/kafka-node/issues/90)